sulcantonin/event2vec_public/README.md

 * **Euclidean and Hyperbolic Models**: Event2Vector is offered in two geometric variants:
     * **Euclidean model**: Uses standard vector addition, providing a straightforward, flat geometry for event trajectories.
     * **Hyperbolic model**: Employs Möbius addition, which is better suited for hierarchical data structures, as it can embed tree-like patterns with less distortion.
+* **Estimator API**: A scikit-learn style `Event2Vec` estimator exposes `fit`, `fit_transform`, and `transform`, enabling drop-in use inside pipelines while keeping the compositional recurrent loss from the paper.
+* **Padded batching**: Optional padding allows entire minibatches of variable-length sequences to be processed in parallel, significantly accelerating training on large corpora without changing model behavior.

 For more details, check *Sulc A., Event2Vector: A Geometric Approach to Learning Composable Representations of Event Sequences*